 MetroBike is an internationally known bike-sharing consultancy and the first in North America.
 Established in 2004 by Paul DeMaio, MetroBike has grown to have a global client list which includes local and federal governments, non-profit and for-profit organizations, and universities.

 Paul DeMaio, Principal

 DeMaio co-authored the public tender for what has become the highly successful Capital Bikeshare.
 He has served as the manager for Arlington, Virginia’s portion of the regional service which has grown to five jurisdictions.
-DeMaio is responsible for having sited nearly half of the service’s 340+ stations in two of its member jurisdictions – Arlington County, Virginia and Montgomery County, Maryland.
-DeMaio founded and is a co-author of both The Bike-sharing Blog, an international news resource about the field, and The Bike-sharing World Map, which posts updates on the 500+ bike transit services around the globe.
+DeMaio is responsible for having sited 160+ of the service’s stations.
+DeMaio founded and is a co-author of both The Bike-sharing Blog, an international news resource about the field, and The Bike-sharing World Map, which posts updates on the 1,000+ bike transit services around the globe.